davidrg/ckwin/README.md

 SSH Support is back in a limited way.
 Interactive sessions and file transfers work but forwarding and some of the `set ssh` commands have not yet been implemented.
-You can SSH places with the `ssh` command.
+For more details, see the [SSH Readme](doc/ssh-readme.md).

 PTYs are also supported on Windows 10+ now via the `pty` command.
 For example, `pty cmd.exe` will open the Windows shell inside C-Kermit and from there you can